Organizations that Design Cultures with Intentionality are Prepared for Anything

 This framing helps leadership and others realize how much impact they can have on culture on an ongoing basis.
 While each of these isolated pieces can be adjusted specifically to make a meaningful impact on the organization, when operated in concert they amplify the power leaders have to build, manage, shift, or change culture as needed.

-- Vision: Connects the work to the greater purpose of the organization
+- Vision & Values: Strategic ambitions, grounded in shared beliefs, that connect the work to the greater purpose of the organization

 The Following Examples Show the Power of Operating the Levers Alone or In Concert:

 To intentionally direct its culture, the corporate finance group at a large consumer goods company decided that it wanted to help leaders hold themselves and their teams more accountable.
-Focusing on the language and behaviors levers, we facilitated leadership sessions across the function to determine how the group defines their company values, then developed a plan to enable the growth strategy.
+Focusing on the teamwork and communication levers, we facilitated leadership sessions across the function to determine how the group defines their company values, then developed a plan to enable the growth strategy.

 Specifically, we co-created six key ways of working that outlined how the CFO wanted to see the organization behave and work together.
 These definitions reinforced a common language that all of finance could use and clarified a tangible framework to identify whether teams were working in new ways.
 The desired ways of working were included in an employee toolkit that shared the overall transformation story of the finance group and what is expected of them in the future.
-Culture is enhanced with common language and behaviors.
-By defining these levers and incorporating them into daily operations, behavioral norms are created and bonds begin to form.
+Culture is enhanced with common language and behaviors across teams.
+By identifying these levers and addressing them in daily operations, behavioral norms are created and bonds begin to form.

 After a professional services firm instituted a significant change in pay policies, the workforce went into an uproar over how that would affect overall compensation.
 Recognition is always a sensitive lever that must be handled deftly.
 In this case, the change felt threatening to employees.
 To address those concerns, we facilitated dialogue between employees and leadership to ensure the voice of the workforce was heard.